Kiruthiga12/Twitter-Sentiment-Analysis/README.md

-# 🐦 Twitter Sentiment Analysis using Logistic Regression
+# 😊😢😐Twitter Sentiment Analysis using Logistic Regression

 ## 📘 Project Overview
 This project classifies tweets as **positive** or **negative** based on their text content.